rileykeating/Song-Guessing-Game/README.md

 ## Instructions

-- Open `index.html` to play the game.
+- Open `index.html` to play the game